 The programmes supported by sustainability labels such as UTZ /Rainforest Alliance not only provide social and economic added value, they also contribute to sustainable forest management and the rebuilding of biodiversity.
 How do they do this?
 They do this by teaching farmers good agricultural practices such as using less pesticides or using alternative forms of fertilisers.
 Another strategy is checking that forest areas are not cut down to make way for agricultural plots.

 Fairtrade: a fair price for cocoa

-Difficult circumstances and low incomes in the cocoa sector also have major social consequences.
-The Fairtrade International label is a certificate of fair trade and guarantees farmers fair sales terms and a fixed minimum price for their products.
+For our Boni Selection BIO products, we opt for the Fairtrade International certificate wherever possible.
+This fair trade label guarantees farmers fair sales terms and a fixed minimum price for their products.
 This puts them in a stronger position in the trade chain.
 And they can therefore take control of their own future.

 More recently, the concept of a 'liveable income' has started to emerge, based on the observation that most cocoa farmers earn far less than what would be considered a liveable income.
 Fairtrade has developed a living income strategy and introduced the concept of a living income reference price.
 Colruyt Group also works with Fairtrade and other partners to guarantee a living income for the farmers in Ivory Coast who supply the cocoa beans for the Boni 70 % chocolate bar.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.